My Reading & Review List for 2018

 To help keep me focused, I have listed 35 books that I aim to read and review before the end of 2018.

 Although 35 seems like a lot, it was a lot harder than you think to condense my Amazon Wish List into just 35 books.
 Hopefully, I can squeeze in a few extra reads throughout the year.

-Once I have read and reviewed a book from this list, I’ll come back to this page to let you know my thoughts and to link my review.
-And to make it obvious, I replace the book image with my own photograph of the book.
+Once I have read and reviewed a book from this list, I’ll come back to this page to let you know my thoughts and provide a link to my full review and book score.

 If you have read any of these books, please do let me know what you thought of them in the comments below.
 Also, I’d love to hear what is on your reading list for 2018.

 Ready?
 Here goes…in no particular order…